-SmartTrust 458 consists of a unit investment trust designated Fundamental Equity Contrarians Trust, Series 1.
-The sponsor is Hennion & Walsh, Inc. The trust consists of a portfolio of equity securities that Ingalls & Snyder, LLC, the portfolio consultant, believes possess solid operating fundamentals but are "contrarians" in that they are not universally favored by the Wall Street analyst community.
+SmartTrust 616 consists of a unit investment trust designated Premier Banking Opportunities Trust, Series 4.
+The sponsor is Hennion & Walsh, Inc. The trust consists of a portfolio of equity securities of banking companies.
 The trust seeks total return potential through capital appreciation and dividend income.
-There is no guarantee that the investment objective of the trust will be achieved.
 The sponsor cannot assure that the trust will achieve this objective.